 We had a wonderful meal last night, and I found the recipe purely by accident.
 We hadn’t gone to the store in days, so our selection of produce was running low.
 Basically, all we had in the fridge was broccoli.
 I also had a partial can of coconut milk I wanted to use up (from when I made the Coconut Basmati Rice) and a pumpkin that has been sitting on my counter forever.
+I had a craving for Thai vegetable curry but didn’t dare to hope that I could pull a dish like that off at the last minute.

 It was getting late and I was wondering if I could cook the pumpkin quickly in the pressure cooker, and as I was paging through Lorna Sass’ Great Vegetarian Cooking Under Pressure, I saw this recipe.
 It uses coconut milk and broccoli, and I thought briefly about subbing pumpkin for the sweet potatoes, but as fortune would have it, I had a couple of sweet potatoes in the pantry.
 I replaced the green beans the recipe called for with chickpeas, and served this Thai vegetable curry with red rice.